-- Process in place to ensure newly-admitted stroke patients have priority for admission to stroke unit within 1 day.
+- Process in place to ensure newly-admitted stroke patients have priority for admission to stroke unit within 1 day. - Detailed analysis of all breaches to identify causes and potential solutions

 Please Note: Due to the time difference between the P&P deadline and the national extract deadline the Local Stroke report has a 1 month time lag.
 These reports are drawn from the Electronic Scottish Stroke Care Audit (eSSCA).
 A data snapshot is taken and used to compile these reports.
 Routine data collection and amendment takes place on a daily basis but data for more recent months should be interpreted with caution because delays in data entry may occur or data updates may be made after the snapshot was taken.
+The data in the tables above is reported at a point in time however the chart on the following page is updated monthly to reflect the most up to date information.